hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

    processors.
 This results in more computation and less communication.
 Definitely for GPUs, less communication is usually the better situation.
 Therefore, a value of `off` for GPUs is efficient while a value of `on` could be faster for CPUs.
-3. `binsize`: Default value is given in the above Table.
-But there could be exception.
+3. `binsize`: Default value is given in the above table.
+But there could be exceptions.
    For example, if you use a larger cutoff for the pairwise potential than the normal, you need to override the default value of `binsize` with a smaller value.
 4. `comm`, `comm/exchange`, `comm/forward`, `comm/reverse`: From the table you can already